zukunft/zukunft.com/docs/llm/testing.md

 word, triple or other object on the side — see *Change as little as the task asks for* in `docs/llm/json_structure.md`.

+A shift itself is planned and accepted, not a reason to keep data out of the
+setup: the phrases the tests use most often are imported first, so a new seed file or a grown one shifts few pinned ids, and importing more data on every setup keeps the pressure high to speed up the import.
+A re-baseline is the normal follow-up of such a change, done by the reviewer with the sequence below, never avoided by leaving data out.

 The authority for the new ids is `src/test/resources/unit/<class>/list.csv`.
 That file is not hand-maintained: `test_db_load::csv_recreate()` dumps the whole table with `sql_db::csv_from_class()` after a database reset.
 So the sequence is